marmadukeandbob05/SITE/_posts/2017-11-07-Learning-how-to-publish-blog-posts-from-google-docs-using-gabriel.md

 ---
-title: Learning how to Publish blog posts using Gabriel
+title: Learning how to publish blog posts from google docs using gabriel
 layout: post
 author: benjamin.sommer
 permalink: /learning-how-to-publish-blog-posts-from-google-docs-using-gabriel/